 There are mainly two types of dairy goat housing:

-The first type is the typical animal house with a loose-straw bedding system; And the second type is a shed with pads or slatted floor that can be flooded.
+The first type is the typical animal house with a loose-straw bedding system, And the second type is a shed with pads or slatted floors that can be flooded.
 Dairy goat housing can also be divided according to outdoor or indoor operation in winter depending on customers’ situation or geographical features.

 Best 10 Essential points for dairy goat housing

 - Good floor management

 - Ventilation system

 - Cleaning system.

 - Proper water and air supply